akurz1/tclboot/README.md

-# tclboot an R package for
+# tclboot an R package
 ## Conditional inference in small sample scenarios using a resampling approach